Skip To Article

 pip install ipykernel

-If Jupyter Server is installed and the --execute flag is passed to myst start or myst build, then MyST will attempt to find a healthy existing Jupyter Server.
-Internally, this is performed using python -m jupyter_server list.
-If no existing servers are found, then MyST will attempt to launch one using python -m jupyter_server.
+If Jupyter Server is installed and the --execute flag is passed to myst start or myst build MyST will attempt to launch a Jupyter Server using python -m jupyter_server.

 Manually launch a Jupyter server